AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 # 7. Three Gnostic Sects.

-Three Gnostic sects flourished nearly simultaneously in the Second Century, all which accepted universal salvation: the Basilidians, the Valentinians, and the Carpocratians.
+Three Gnostic sects flourished nearly simultaneously in the Second Century, all of which accepted universal salvation: the Basilidians, the Valentinians, and the Carpocratians.

 ## Basilidians.

-The Basilidians were followers of Basilides, who lived about AD 117-138.
+The Basilidians were followers of **Basilides**, who lived about 117-138 AD.
 He was a Gnostic Christian and an Egyptian philosopher.
 He wrote an alleged Gospel --- exegetical rather than historical --- no trace of which remains.
 As some of his theories did not agree with those generally advocated by Christians, he and his followers were regarded as heretics and their writings were destroyed, though no evidence exists to show that their view of human destiny was obnoxious.
 Greek philosophy and Christian faith are mingled in the eclecticism of the Basilidians.
-Basilides taught that man\'s universal redemption will result from the birth and death of Christ.
-According to the \"Dictionary of Christian Biography,\"[^176] Hippolytus gives an exposition of this mystic Christian sect.
-Basilides himself was a sincere Christian, and \"the first Gnostic teacher who has left an individual, personal stamp upon the age.\"[^177] He accepted the entire Gospel narrative, and taught that the wicked will be condemned to migrate into the bodies of men or
+**Basilides** taught that man\'s universal redemption will result from the birth and death of Christ.
+According to the *Dictionary of Christian Biography*,[^176] **Hippolytus** gives an exposition of this mystic Christian sect. **Basilides** himself was a sincere Christian, and \"the first Gnostic teacher who has left an individual, personal stamp upon the age.\"[^177] He accepted the entire Gospel narrative, and taught that the wicked will be condemned to migrate into the bodies of men or